What Happens to My Business If I Get Divorced?

 If you’re a business owner, your company plays a vital role in your life.
 You probably rely on your company as your primary source of income, and it may even be more valuable than your home.
 If you are involved in a divorce, it’s understandable if you’re worried about what will happen to your business.

 Divorce can already be a complex and turbulent process, but owning a business can rock the boat even harder.
-Unless your business is considered separate property, it is otherwise marital property and subject to equitable distribution during divorce.
+Unless your business is considered separate property, it is otherwise marital property and subjects to equitable distribution during divorce.

 What Is Equitable Distribution?